What are the best acoustic guitar strings for beginners?

 “So why do you suggest choosing a thinner set of strings?
 I’ve heard that thicker strings sound better than thinner ones!”

 There’s a word in the guitar world that you’ll hear mentioned a lot.
 That word is “Tone”.
 Every guitarist is striving for a “better tone” (or better sound) and many players argue that heavier strings equate to a “better tone”.
-Whilst in theory, this is true, we always recommend beginners starting their acoustic guitar journeys using lighter gauges.
+Whilst true in theory, it's a fiercely debated topic, so we always recommend beginners starting their acoustic guitar journeys using lighter gauges.

 One of the main reasons is that thinner strings require less effort to press them down.
 It’s inevitable that when you first start out, you’ll suffer from sore fingertips.
 It’s something we all have to go through and given enough practice you’ll start to build up strength in your hands and the skin will start to harden around your fingertips.
 Until this happens, a lighter gauge set of strings will certainly help ease any soreness in these early stages.
 Not only that, guitar playing may mean that you’re using muscles in your hands and arms that you've rarely used before, so a thinner set will also help to prevent muscle soreness or repetitive strain injury.